Duration and Convexity

 Investment Tip: Minimize Duration Risk

-When yields are low, investors, who are risk-averse but who want to earn a higher yield, will often buy bonds with longer durations, since longer-term bonds pay higher interest rates.
+When yields are low, investors, who are risk-averse but who want to earn a higher yield, often buy bonds with longer durations, since longer-term bonds pay higher interest rates.
 But even the yields of longer-term bonds are only marginally higher than short-term bonds, because insurance companies and pension funds, who are major buyers of bonds, are restricted to investment grade bonds, so they bid up those prices, forcing the remaining bond buyers to bid up the price of junk bonds, thereby diminishing their yield even though they have higher risk.
 Indeed, interest rates may even turn negative.
-In June 2016, the 10-year German bond, known as the bund, sported negative interest rates several times, when the price of the bond actually exceeded its principal.
+In June 2016, the 10-year German bond, called the bund, sported negative interest rates several times, when the price of the bond actually exceeded its principal.

 Therefore, especially when yields are extremely low, as they were starting in 2008 and continuing even into 2016, it is best to buy bonds with the shortest durations, especially when the difference in interest rates between long-duration portfolios and short-duration portfolios is less than the historical average.